 A guide to backing up your data

-World Back Up Day is just around the corner and the best way to celebrate is by backing up your information!
+World Back Up Day is just around the corner and the smart way to celebrate is by backing up your information!

 Backing Up Options

 There are a lot of options that you can use to back up your information such as cloud based services or physical external hard drives.
 Here are some options that you can choose from.

 Cloud based services are storage options that are housed in other locations that have connectivity to your electronic devices.
 These services include Apple’s iCloud, Google Drive, Microsoft’s One Drive, Dropbox or a server that you run yourself.
 Cloud based services are great options for people always on the move or for groups of people that want to collaborate.
 With cloud based services you can edit, store, and share your information with your other devices almost instantly.
 Most of these services come with a monthly subscription fee and that can be a real deterrent for some.
 The downside is that uploading to a cloud based service can take much longer, and the connection isn’t as stale, meaning it might not be the most efficient way to share large files.

 Physical drives are hard drives that can be plugged in to your devices allowing you to transport your information to them.
 These can include small and portable USB drives or large stationary drives.
 LaCie or G-Technology are popular brands for these devices.
 Physical drives are affordable one time purchases and you can keep the drive anywhere you like such as a fire proof safe or a safety deposit box.
 External hard drives can be very safe and durable, but require a wired connection, which means it’s harder to do on the go.

 A lot of people forget that much of what is on one device may also be on another device they own.
 If you take pictures with your phone and upload those to your computer, if you didn’t delete them after import then they still reside on your phone.
 Same goes for things like documents, emails, and videos.
 If one of your devices fails it is a good idea to see if you can retrieve any lost information from another device.
 Duplicating your data is by far the best option.